JoseETeixeira/DMCompiler/README.md

 # DMCompiler

-DMCompiler is a C++ implementation of a compiler for the DM (Dream Maker) language, .
-It compiles DM code (`.dme`, `.dm`) into a format compatible with the OpenDream runtime.
+DMCompiler is a C++ implementation of a compiler for the DM (Dream Maker) language.
+It compiles DM code (`.dme`, `.dm`) into a format compatible with the MYG runtime.
+This project is a migration and reimplementation of OpenDream's DM compiler, aiming for improved performance, maintainability, and compliance with the DM language specification.

 ## Prerequisites